Hong Kong starts mass virus testing as China distrust swirls - France 24

 Hong Kong (AFP)

-Hong Kong will start conducting mass coronavirus tests on Tuesday, a health scheme that has been swept up in the political debate dividing the city, where many remain deeply distrustful of both local leaders and China.
+Hong Kong started conducting mass coronavirus tests on Tuesday, a health scheme that has been swept up in the political debate dividing the city, where many remain deeply distrustful of both local leaders and China.

 The voluntary tests are part of an attempt to stamp out a third wave of infections that began in late June and saw the densely populated city reimpose economically painful social distancing measures.

-The programme has been hampered by a limited response due to the involvement of mainland Chinese testing firms and doctors -- and swirling public mistrust of local authorities as Beijing cracks down on the city's democracy movement.
+The programme has been hampered by a limited response due to the involvement of mainland Chinese testing firms and doctors -- and swirling public fears of data and DNA harvesting as Beijing cracks down on the city's democracy movement.

 Since registration began on Saturday, 510,000 people have signed up to take the free tests -- around seven percent of the city's 7.5 million population.